Honda Civic (sixth generation): Philippines

-The sixth-generation Civic was initially launched in 1996 with two trim packages: the LXi with a 1.5L SOHC D15Z4 4-cylinder engine, and the VTi with a 1.6L SOHC D16Y5 VTEC-E 4-cylinder engine.
+The sixth-generation Civic was initially launched in 1996 with two trim packages: the LXi with a 1.5-liter SOHC PH15 (D15Z4) four-cylinder engine, and the VTi with a 1.6-liter SOHC PH16 (D16Y5) VTEC-E 4-cylinder engine.
 Both came with front disc brakes and rear drum brakes.
 Transmission choices were a 5-speed manual or a 4-speed automatic, available in both trims.
-During the 1999 facelift, an SiR version was introduced.
+With the 1999 facelift, an SiR version was introduced.
 It came with a P6ZD1 (B16A2) 1.6L DOHC VTEC 4-cylinder engine and was initially available in Nighthawk Black, Tafetta White and Passion Orange variants.
 Formula Red and Sunburst Yellow color variants followed afterwards with silver accents on the center console.
 Other notable differences were a mesh grill (similar with the EK9), three-spoke red-stitched steering wheel, 15-inch Enkei alloy wheels (similar to the USDM Si & JDM Vi-RS), leather-stitched shift knob (similar to the JDM SiR), front upper strut bar, Kenwood CD player, bigger front and rear disc brakes, unique interior fabric colors and an optional front chin and spoiler.
 The only transmission available was a 5-speed manual.